-And, for those of us who spent a grip of years in college studying Political Science, ((Yup.)) this is a particularly excellent holiday.
+And, for those of us who spent a grip of years in college studying Political Science,1 this is a particularly excellent holiday.

-The proper way to celebrate gaining independence from British rule, and perhaps even more importantly, crafting a document like the Declaration of Independence ((That took balls.)) can be summed up in three letters:
+The proper way to celebrate gaining independence from British rule, and perhaps even more importantly, crafting a document like the Declaration of Independence2 can be summed up in three letters:

 B. B. Q.

 Hopefully you are grilling the flesh of something dead today.
 If you’re a vegetarian, vegan, or other herbivorous type, then grill up some delicious fresh veggies.
-But break out the barbeque, sit out in the sun, maybe take in some baseball ((Despite the popularity of NFL and NASCAR, I would remind my readers that baseball is still America’s Pastime™)) or just lounge at the park or by the pool.
+But break out the barbeque, sit out in the sun, maybe take in some baseball3 or just lounge at the park or by the pool.
 Catch some fireworks tonight.

-But whatever you do, you’ll probably be drinking. ((Please drink responsibly.))
-Now, it might seem like a no-brainer that beer is not only a better choice for barbeques or other outside activities, but also a better choice for America FUCK YEAH Day.
+But whatever you do, you’ll probably be drinking.4 Now, it might seem like a no-brainer that beer is not only a better choice for barbeques or other outside activities, but also a better choice for America FUCK YEAH Day.
 But to that, I say “pish-tosh.”
 Wine can be just what the doctor ordered on a hot day.

 Take this wine, for instance.
 Seriously, have a sip.
 You didn’t think you like pink wine, did you?
 You do.
 Everyone does.
 Some people just don’t know it yet.

-The 2010 Bonny Doon Vin Gris de Cigare is (like most Bonny Doon wine) a blend of Rhône varieties, predominantly grenache, ((Roussanne, grenache blanc, and mourvèdre are also part of the par-tay.)) and clocks in at a very reasonable 12.8% ABV.
+The 2010 Bonny Doon Vin Gris de Cigare is (like most Bonny Doon wine) a blend of Rhone varieties, predominantly grenache,5 and clocks in at a very reasonable 12.8% ABV.

 On the palate, the wine has a light body and a medium-length finish.
-Notes of peach and strawberry mingle with very faint hints of bread or toast, and the wine is ever-so-slightly frizzante. ((Meaning it’s a bit bubbly.
-But not actually bubbly, of course.))
+Notes of peach and strawberry mingle with very faint hints of bread or toast, and the wine is ever-so-slightly frizzante.6

 It’s delicious.
 And perfect to break out for your summer barbecues.
 Highly recommended.